Debugging Guide#

 ...

-If you suspect any discrepancies, or if your workflow involves models that do not have first-class support in Transformers/SGLang, it is recommended to use a simple script to compare the outputs against a dataset.
-Please refer to examples/docs/debug/cmp_rollout.py for a complete example, which compares the rollout results of google/gemma3-4b-it on BUAADreamer/clevr_count_70k dataset.
+If you suspect discrepancies, or if you’re working with models lacking first-class support in Transformers or SGLang, compare outputs against a dataset using a simple validation script.
+See examples/docs/debug/cmp_rollout.py for a complete example comparing rollout results for google/gemma3-4b-it on the BUAADreamer/clevr_count_70k dataset.